llvm/llvm-project/clang-tools-extra/docs/clang-tidy/ExternalClang-TidyExamples.rst

 this page is to provide examples that can help developers, the listed projects should have code available.

-As :program:`clang-tidy` shares C++ AST Matchers with Clang diagnostics, `External Clang Examples`_ may also be useful to look at for such examples.
+As :program:`clang-tidy` is using, for example, the AST Matchers and diagnostics of Clang, `External Clang Examples`_ may also be useful to look at for such examples.

 .. _LLVM Github: https://github.com/llvm/llvm-project